 7. Seek Support

-You don’t have to process the journey of self-forgiveness alone.
-Talking to someone you trust—a friend, family member, or therapist—can provide an expert support.
+You don’t have to process the journey on how to forgive yourself alone.
+Talking to someone you trust—a friend, family member, or therapist—can provide spiritual support.
 They can offer perspective, validation, and guidance as you work through your emotions.

 If you’re feeling particularly stuck, consider professional help.
 Therapists can offer strategies focused to your specific needs, helping you unburden the emotions surrounding self-forgiveness in a safe environment.